paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 And respect this data-dependency order from our peers.
 This subsystem is responsible for checking message signatures.

-No jobs.
 We follow view changes from the [`NetworkBridge`](../utility/network-bridge.md), which in turn is updated by the overseer.

 ## Equivocations and Flood Protection